 One of the best parts of my day is interacting with students.
 It is hard to believe that we are almost at the halfway point of the school year.
 We have such wonderful students!
 I truly love their kindness, energy, creativity, and leadership.
 I am so grateful for the beauty they give to the Chardon community.
 I am a better man just by working beside each of them.
 From sitting with our eighth graders to meeting with our seniors-- I love spending my time with each of them--even with a little more space between us.

 I am grateful for the support, encouragement, and assistance that our parents have provided not only me, but to our teachers, coaches, and community.
 This year has aged all of us, but is through your energy that gives me fuel to get through the events we experience every new day.
 You continue to model servant leadership to each of us!

 Most importantly, I am grateful to my beautiful family that sacrifice so much to be with me.
 They haven't seen me a ton, but they know how much I love them.
 My wife is truly my best friend.
 She is beside me at many events, and she knows how to keep me balanced in all that I do in/out of school.
-I am blessed to have our daughters at Chardon, and I look forward to sharing many memories with them through their years in our district.
+I am blessed to have a Chardon graduate, and another daughter at Chardon, and I look forward to sharing many memories with them as they grow and continue to bless our family.